You insure your houses, cars and belongings against fire and theft;

 Chances are that the family will fight over your estate if there is no Will in place.
 Is this what you really want your legacy to be?

-Without a Will, uncertainty prevails and leaves the door open for family arguments and possible claims on your estate by people you may not wish to leave anything to, not to mention the general confusion amongst the family left behind.
+Without a Will, uncertainty prevails and leaves the door open for family arguments and possible claims on your estate by people to whom you may not wish to leave anything, not to mention the general confusion amongst the family left behind.

-If you don’t have a will the law will decide who gets your estate – and it might not be who you would want.
+There are ‘Intestacy’ rules that determine who gets your estate if you don’t have a Will – and it might not be who you would want.

 Excuse 4 – ‘I’m too busy to think about it at the moment!’